DavidGarciaNexPlayer/iOS-SDK/Enabling Video Synchronization Feature.md

 **Local** → **GO TO URL** (at the top) → put the **URL** in the **“URL - Enter the URL”**

-Synchronization feature is highly dependent on the internet speed and the configuration of the manifest.
+The synchronization feature is highly dependent on the internet speed and the configuration of the manifest.

 ### Limitations

 - Only works with live content.
 - Device time should be adjusted correctly, incorrect device time or setting it manually might break the logic.
-This can be handled by using server time but the synchronisation won’t be precise as device time as server time is given in seconds, not in milliseconds as device time.
+This can be handled by using server time but the synchronization won’t be precise as device time as server time is given in seconds, not in milliseconds as device time.
-- Setting a very low SPD value for the stream might affect smooth playback experience as it won’t allow the player to create enough buffer.
+- Setting a very low SPD value for the stream might affect a smooth playback experience as it won’t allow the player to create enough buffer.

 ## How to enable synchronization feature from the code
 NexPlayer synchronization can be enabled by setting the following property: